slds-lmu/paper_2023_ci_for_ge/experiments/README.md

 * We need to determine how we make use of the
 * Größe der Datensätze ?
 (Sollte zu klein sein, dass man nicht einfach holdout verwenden kann)
 * In the Bayle paper there is information on how to sample from the datasets.
+* The size of the dataset is also relevant with respect to the following two points:

+    * With growing size of the dataset, the bias becomes less relevant.
+    * with growing dataset size, holdout becomes better

 TODO: Add table from overleaf